zerothebahdman/dailibuzz/README.md

-# Backend for BuzzGest
+# DailiBuzz for BuzzGest

-BuzzGest is a one stop web application that pragamatically collects and organize data from news outlets that have undocumented API and serve's it to user's based on what they like the most.
+DailiBuzz is a one stop web application that pragamatically collects and organize data from news outlets that have undocumented API and serve's it to user's based on what they like the most.

 ## How to use